Re-entry Visa Information

 If you wish to leave the State for a short period of time you must apply, in advance of making any travel arrangements, for a re-entry visa.
 The onus to comply with this requirement rests fully with the visa required individual.

-Documents required in support of re-entry visa application are stated on the application form.
+Documents required in support of a re-entry visa application are stated on the application form.
 A Visa Officer may ask for further documentation where necessary.
+If you do not provide the required documents a re-entry visa cannot be processed.

 Single Entry: €60